THIRTY-TWO months old + ONE month

-Getting the actual epidural was easy, and my anesthesiologist was one of the most serious, calm, confident and well-carried men I’ve ever seen.
+Getting the actual epidural was easy, and my anesthesiologist was one of the most serious, calm, confident, and well-carried men I’ve ever encountered.
 He was the kind of man you would’ve found attractive, almost as if you had personally sought him out to be my doctor.
-I can’t explain it–that’s just the feeling I had as soon as he walked into my room, like you were pushing me forward within my choice of drugs, delivering them to me on a silver platter of encouragement.
+I can’t explain it–that’s just the feeling I had as soon as he walked into my room, like you were pushing me forward within my choice of drugs, delivering them to me on a good-looking platter of encouragement.

 When I felt the relief from contractions, that epidural became the most liberating piece of permission I ever gave myself.
 Instead of reaching the point of screaming and panic and digging into the deepest parts of me just to remain breathing, I laid in bed watching the Kardashians, with my sister and husband…my two best friends.

-Within fourty-five minutes, my dilation was casually checked, and the midwife said, “Oh!
+Within forty-five minutes, my dilation was casually checked, and the midwife said, “Oh!
 You could start pushing if you want.”

-I was so shocked and excited and in disbelief at how incredibly different the entire experience was continually unfolding.
+I was so shocked and excited and in disbelief at how incredibly different the entire experience was narrating.

-Allison and Chris did, too, and when I’d heard their voices grow in excitement, I knew I was getting closer and closer.
+Allison and Chris did, too, and when I’d hear their voices grow in excitement, I knew I was getting closer and closer.

 Within ten minutes, the final push came and Marion truly did slide right out, just like that mum bud.

-I looked up at Allison; she had tears glazed in her eyes and a face frozen in awe as she was seeing the baby lay between my legs.
+I looked up at Allison; she had tears glazed in her eyes and an awe-frozen face as she was seeing the baby lay between my legs.
 For a passing second, I felt you.
 Your girls were together, experiencing one of the most beautiful moments this life can offer.

-When people say things to me like, “Oh your Mom would be so proud!” it sounds like you are missing–that if only you were still living, you’d get the chance to aknowledge my accomplishments.
-But it’s within the moments like the one above, that my body pulses with that pride and I’m utterly aware of you–of that fact that it’s not would be proud but is.
+When people say things to me like, “Oh your Mom would be so proud!” it sounds like you are missing–that if only you were still living, you’d get the chance to acknowledge my accomplishments.
+But it’s within the moments like the one above, that my body pulses with that pride, and I’m utterly aware of you–of that fact that it’s not would be proud but is.